shanilevy/gradle-bintray-plugin/README.md

 # Overview

-The Gradle Bintray Plugin allows you to publish artifacts to a repository on [bintray](https://bintray.com/).
+The Gradle Bintray Plugin add the `bintrayUpload` task to your projects and allows you to publish artifacts to a repository on [bintray](https://bintray.com/).

-The plugin adds the `bintrayUpload` task to your projects, which allows you to upload to bintray and optionally create the target package and version.
 Artifacts can be uploaded from the specified configurations or (the newly supported) publications

 [ ![Download](https://api.bintray.com/packages/jfrog/jfrog-jars/gradle-bintray-plugin/images/download.svg) ](https://bintray.com/jfrog/jfrog-jars/gradle-bintray-plugin/_latestVersion)